Skip to main content

 Analysis of “Relocation/Removal Application:”

 Environmental Impact: High potential for environmental impacts.
-Mine fires which burn unabated have the increased risk of igniting forest fires/grasslands, formation of new subsidence features, formation of new vents and intakes, as well as expulsion of gasses and soot into the atmosphere.
+Mine fires left to burn unabated have the increased risk of igniting forest fires/grasslands, formation of new subsidence features, formation of new vents and intakes, as well as expulsion of gasses and soot into the atmosphere.

-Fire Fighting Costs: Costs associated with the removal/relocation of private, public, and business structures can have a high cost.
-Furthermore, as the fire continues to burn and spread out, new areas of public impacts may occur resulting additional property buyouts and relocations.
+Relative Costs: Costs associated with the removal/relocation of private, public, and business structures can be very costly.
+Furthermore, as the fire continues to burn, the likelihood that new properties will become effected and require relocation.

 Worker Safety: There is a minor to moderate risk to workers as properties are purchased and demolished.
 Mine fire gasses may be present in abandoned structures requiring special monitoring and personal protective equipment (PPE).